zunstraal/J-Co-Project/README.md

 # JCo-Project
 The _J-CO-Framework_ is the result of a research work conducted at University of Bergamo, towards the definition of a tool able to retrieve, integrateand query possibly large collections of JSON documents either stored in JSON document stores or directly provided by Web sources.
+The core of the framework is _J-CO-QL_, a novel query language specifically designed to query heterogeneous JSON data sets, by natively supporting geo-spatial aggregations of geo-tagged documents.

 ## Latest New
   * _31.05.2021_ : Last software update available is from 02 October 2020.
 A new release will be soon distribuited after some major changement.